jkhin/YapeCodeChallenge/README.md

 The architecture used for this project is the Clean Architecture in order to separate the concerns of each layer and keeping the communication between them through abstractions of it.
-As you can check/see that some SOLID principles where applied for the better understanding of each class/component such as __Single Responsibility__ and __Dependency Inversion__ in general.
+As you can check/see that some __S.O.L.I.D.__ principles where applied for the better understanding of each class/component such as __Single Responsibility__ and __Dependency Inversion__ in general.

 ## Project Structure